Language education in the United Kingdom: Northern Ireland

 Northern Ireland has an exclusively-selective education system; modern languages are broadly well-taught at selective schools.
 Northern Ireland has 794 primary schools, 66 grammar schools and 126 non-grammar secondary schools.

 Language Trends Northern Ireland is produced for British Council Northern Ireland by Ian Collen, head of the NCILT at QUB, a former French and German teacher, who runs the PGCE courses at QUB.

 In 2000, 190 Northern Irish candidates sat German A-level; in 2022 it was 72.

 Primary level

 Around 50% of primary teachers either have a degree or A-level in a language.
 About 70% of primary schools deliver languages in-house, often with a HLTA, a type of teaching assistant who is not QTS standard.
 Some primary schools work with local secondary schools or sixth form colleges for language training for primary teachers.
 Around 10% of primary schools have overseas visits, and about 10% participate in eTwinning or the Comenius programme (itself part of the Socrates programme) whereby the scheme involves teacher exchanges abroad.
 Another project is MEITS (Multilingualism: Empowering Individuals, Transforming Societies).

 England

 At Key Stage 2 it is compulsory to for primary schools to study ancient and modern languages.
 French is offered at around 75% of primary schools, with Spanish at about 25% and German at about 5%, with about 45 minutes per week of language learning per school.

 Secondary level

+From 1988 to 1995, due to the National Curriculum inclusion of a modern language, GCSE passes at grade A-C steadily increased from 270,000 to 350,000 for French, from around 75,000 to 130,000 for German, from 19,000 to 40,000 for Spanish, and from 2,900 to 5,600 for Italian.

+Both French and German GCSE entries peaked in 1996, with 353,000 entries and 136,000 entries.
+Spanish GCSE entries rose until 2002, with 57,000 entries.